What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 Are there specific restrictions with respect to the issuance or custody of crypto currencies, such as a regulatory or voluntary moratorium?

-There is no legal framework in Luxembourg that governs the issuance or custody of crypto currencies.
-However, any credit institution that intends to provide virtual asset services within the scope of article 1 (20c) of the Law of 12 November 2004 on the fight against money laundering and terrorist financing, as amended (the “AML/CFT Law”) including safekeeping, has to register as a virtual asset provider (the “VASP”) beforehand with the CSSF.
+Pending the entry into force of the Regulation (EU) 2023/1114 of the European Parliament and of the Council of 31 May 2023 on markets in crypto-assets, and amending Regulations (EU) No 1093/2010 and (EU) No 1095/2010 and Directives 2013/36/EU and (EU) 2019/1937 (the “MICAR”), there is currently no legal framework in Luxembourg that governs the issuance or custody of crypto currencies.
+For the time being, the Law of 12 November 2004 on the fight against money laundering and terrorist financing, as amended (the “AML/CFT Law”) is the only regulation which applies to the issuance or custody of crypto-assets.
+Accordingly, any credit institution that intends to provide virtual asset services within the scope of article 1 (20c) of the AML/CFT Law including safekeeping, has to register as a virtual asset provider (the “VASP”) beforehand with the CSSF.
 It is to be noted that credit institutions, even if they are licensed, shall proceed with the VASP registration and comply with the applicable obligations stemming from the AML/CFT Law.

-In addition, the CSSF frequently asked questions on virtual assets for credit institutions, as updated on 4 January 2022 (the “CSSF FAQ”) provides that credit institutions that intend to offer virtual asset services, either in scope of article 1 (20c) of the AML/CFT Law or any other activity in relation to virtual assets, such as the issuance of asset-referenced tokens and e-money tokens or dematerialised record-keeping via DLT, shall submit and present beforehand a detailed business case to the CSSF.
+In addition, the CSSF frequently asked questions on virtual assets for credit institutions, as lastly updated on 4 January 2022 (the “CSSF FAQ”) provides that credit institutions that intend to offer virtual asset services, either in scope of article 1 (20c) of the AML/CFT Law or any other activity in relation to virtual assets, such as the issuance of asset-referenced tokens and e-money tokens or dematerialised record-keeping via DLT, shall submit and present beforehand a detailed business case to the CSSF.
 Such business case shall include a risk-benefit assessment, required adaptations to the credit institution’s governance and risk management frameworks, the effective handling of counterparty and concentration risk and the implementation of investor protection rules.

 Do crypto assets qualify as deposits and, if so, are they covered by deposit insurance and/or segregation of funds?